 The Brand Reviver sells for 10 Euros a litre, and transforming a gin or vodka, where only a few drops are required, could be relatively cheap.
 But turning cognac, whisky or bourbon the right shade of rosé is expensive – and not for everyone.

 ‘We tested every possible shade of pink with our audience, and they universally preferred our distinctive murky brown look,’ said a spokesman for Jagermeister.

 ‘But the day we rinse the last penny out of every rocker, metalhead and bartender out there, we know what to do.’

 Online sceptics have questioned whether the same effect could be created by ‘adding a bit of food colouring’.
 But Dr Hue was quick to dismiss such thinking.

 ‘There’s so much more to Brand Reviver than its colour,’ she told Fake Booze.
 ‘Don’t let the giant production facilities fool you.
-This is a hand-crafted, small-batch, artisanal product with a great heritage and a rich back-story.
-It might even be organic.
-Or something.’
+This is a hand-crafted, small-batch, artisanal product with a great heritage.’

 UBD are looking to add more buzz-words to the back story ‘as they think of them’.